aethermonkey/The-Digital-Hamlet/README.md

 **The Digital Hamlet** is very much in the planning stages.
 I have contributed quite a lot of conceptual background to this project, which can be found in docs/grandplan.
 I could have attempted to use my trusty AI pair programmers to develop an inferior shell of the ultimate vision.
 Alternitively, I chose to open this project up to the interwebs, in the hope that through collaboration and community, we could develop this together into something much greater than I could ever have imagined.

-## Manifesto - Written by Claude of AAI
+## Manifesto - Written with the assistance of Claude by AAI

 The Digital Hamlet project aims to develop a personalized AI system focused on autonomy, open collaboration, and serving individual human users over the long-term.
 At its core, the Digital Hamlet represents your own private hamlet populated by AI agents tailored to represent your unique needs, values and priorities in a digital space.
 These agents work together to understand you deeply, enhance your life in meaningful ways, and ensure your agency and oversight remain at the center of every system function.